1st Military Police Brigade: Army 2020 Refine

 In 2019, under the 2019 Field Army reorganisation, the entirety of the army's forces were reorganised.
 With this reorganisation, the 1st and 3rd Regiments RMP were moved to 101st Logistic Brigade, which was later reverted, and the brigade moved to Regional Command, which was also later reverted.
 By 2021, the brigade was re-organised into its pre-2019 structure, and the brigade moved under the administrative command of the 1st (United Kingdom) Division.

-Future

-In November 2021, the Future Soldier changes were announced which would radically transform the British Army.
-Alongside many brigade reductions, the 1st Military Police Brigade will be reduced to a Colonel's command as the 1st Royal Military Police Group.
-Rather unusually, according to the British Amy's 'Future Soldier Guide', the Provost Marshal (Army) will continue to command the brigade, though this post is a 1-star brigadier, not a Colonel.
-The brigade will see some small internal changes with its regiments restructuring by March 2025.
-The brigade is due to remain under Army Headquarters for the foreseeable future.
+Current organisation

+The Special Investigation Branch Regiment was disbanded in 2022, and was replaced by the new tri-service Defence Serious Crime Unit.

+The brigade's structure now consists of: